 For any reversible reaction at equilibrium, such as:

 Kc is the equilibrium constant and the subscript c refers to concentration of the reactants and products in mol dm-3.
-The [] are used to indicate that we are using concentrations in mol dm-3 for all of the reactants and products.
+The square brackets [] are used to indicate that we are using concentrations in mol dm-3 for all of the reactants and products.

 An equation for the Haber process is shown below:

-The equilibrium constant, Kc value of 0.225 is a small number indicating that the equilibrium mixture contains little ammonia and the position of equilibrium lies to the left.
+The equilibrium constant Kc value of 0.225 is a small number indicating that the equilibrium mixture contains little ammonia and the position of equilibrium lies to the left.

 You may remember from your gcse lessons that esters are made by reacting a